One of the states in the US having a lot of non-venomous snakes is Maryland.

 For Smooth Greensnakes, clearings in forests and meadows are excellent since they require warmth and sunlight.

-It favors living near bodies of water since the vegetation there is lush and vibrant.
-By hiding in the greenery, the species can keep up its camouflage and move away from predators.
+It favors living near bodies of water because the vegetation there is lush and vibrant.
+By hiding in the greenery, the species can maintain its camouflage and escape predators.

 These types of snakes in Maryland consume insects, bugs, and caterpillars.
-Bites from smooth Green Snake are frequent.
-They are rarely painful or hazardous, though.
+Smooth Green Snake bites are frequent, but they are rarely painful or hazardous.

 16. Corn Snake